A backpack and school supplies for a seven-year-old living in poverty gives hope and confidence for a better future

 At Mission Without Borders, educational support is an important part of what we do to help families break the cycle of poverty.
 We provide backpacks and school supplies to children whose families struggle with poverty.
 It’s a crucial way of ensuring they have everything they need for a good start at school.

-Ventsislav, who works for the Mission, recently popped round to visit Samuil, and said, “Come here!
-I have something special for you.”
+Ventsislav, who works for the Mission, recently popped round to visit Samuil to give him one of these backpacks.

 “Look at my backpack!” he said excitedly as he turned to Nadka.
 “I've never had a backpack like that before.
 I can't wait to show it to my classmates!”